tableau/extensions-api/Tutorial/Part_0/readme.md

 #### Registering the Manifest

 The very first thing you need to do is to provide an extension, or manifest file (`.trex`).
 If you cloned or downloaded the `.zip` file for the repository, you can find the manifests for the tutorial inside the Manifests folder.
 The `.trex` file contains basic information like the name of the extension (as it will appear in Tableau) and the url where the extension is hosted.

-To have the extension show up in Tableau, you must copy the `.trex` file into your `My Tableau Repository (Beta)/Extensions` folder and restart Tableau.
-When Tableau starts up again, you should see the extension listed when authoring a dashboard.
+To open an extension, start Tableau and open a workbook that has a dashboard, or open a workbook and create a new dashboard.
+In the dashboard, under **Objects**, select **Extension** and drag it on to the dashboard.
+In the **Choose an Extension** dialog box, click **Choose** and browse to the `\extensions-api\Tutorial\Manifests` folder.
+Select the `.trex` file of the extension you want to open.

 #### Testing It Out

-After starting the server, copying the manifest file over, and restarting Tableau, you should now see your extension in the dashboard authoring pane on the left side of Tableau.
-Drag out the extension onto a dashboard, and you should see "Hello Extensions" on your dashboard.
+After starting the server and starting Tableau, you can open a workbook and switch to a dashboard.
+In the dashboard, under **Objects**, select **Extension** and drag it on to the dashboard.
+Open the file chooser and select the `Tutorial_Part_0.trex` file.
+You should see "Hello Extensions" on your dashboard.

 ![Part 0 Screenshot](../assets/Part_0.png)